-Dewayne anchors the Emmy Award-winning Fox Sports Sun telecast this year, his 42nd season broadcasting major league baseball and 20th with the Rays.
-Dewayne has also handled play-by-play for Fox Sports national baseball coverage.
-He celebrated his 6,000th MLB broadcast in 2017.
+Dewayne anchors the Emmy Award-winning FOX Sports Sun telecast this year, his 43rd season broadcasting major league baseball and 21st with the Rays.
+Dewayne has also handled play-by-play for FOX Sports national baseball coverage.
+He celebrated his 5,000th MLB broadcast in 2010.
 Before joining the Rays, he spent three years calling play-by-play for ESPN in a variety of sports, including MLB, NCAA baseball, basketball and football.
-He began his major league play-by-play career as the radio and TV voice of the Houston Astros from 1977-84, then called radio and TV action for the Chicago Cubs from 1985-89.
-He was the lead play-by-play announcer for the New York Yankees from 1990-94, and spent the 1994-95 seasons calling the action for The Baseball Network (ABC/NBC).
-Staats began his career as a sports reporter for WSIE Radio while a student at Southern Illinois University at Edwardsville and began his baseball career as the radio voice of the Oklahoma City 89ers (1973-74).
+He began his major league play-by-play career as the radio and TV voice of the Astros from 1977-84, then called radio and TV action for the Cubs from 1985-89.
+He was the lead play-by-play announcer for the Yankees from 1990-94, and spent the 1994-95 seasons calling the action for The Baseball Network (ABC/NBC).
+Dewayne began his career as a sports reporter for WSIE Radio while a student at Southern Illinois University at Edwardsville and began his baseball career as the radio voice of the Oklahoma City 89ers (1973-74).
 In 1975-76 he was sports director at KPLR TV in St. Louis and received an Emmy nomination.
 A 1975 graduate of SIU-Edwardsville, Dewayne earned Distinguished Alumnus of the Year honors in 1987 and was inducted into its Alumni Hall of Fame in 2010.
-Dewayne was named a finalist for the Ford C. Frick Award, presented annually by the National Baseball Hall of Fame, in 2012 and 2013.
+Dewayne was named a finalist for the Ford C. Frick Award, presented annually by the National Baseball Hall of Fame, in 2012, 2013 and 2016.
 He was also named the 2013 Florida Sportscaster of the Year by the National Sportscasters and Sportswriters Association.
+In 2015, Dewayne authored Position to Win: A Look at Baseball and Life From the Best Seat in the House, which chronicles his life and career in sports broadcasting.
 He and his wife, Carla, support Quantum Leap Farm and PACE Center for Girls Charities.
-He has two daughters, Stephanie Wheeler and Alexandra, and three grandchildren: Gabriel, Zachary and Evie.
+He has two daughters, Stephanie Wheeler and Alexandra, and three grandchildren: Gabriel, 13; Zachary, 10; and Evie, 7.

-Brian enters his seventh season as full-time television color analyst on Sun Sports and his ninth season as part of the Rays broadcast team, after providing analysis for 50 Rays games and co-hosting the Rays Live pregame shows in each of his first two seasons.
-Prior to joining the broadcast team, Brian served on the major league staff as assistant to the pitching coach, working under Jim Hickey from March 2008 through the 2009 season.
-He also filled in as broadcaster for the Cleveland Indians on Sports Time Ohio and hosted a weekly highlights show while recovering from injury in 2007.
-Anderson spent 13 seasons pitching in the majors with the Angels, Indians and Royals, and was a member of the 2001 World Champion Diamondbacks.
-He was taken third overall by the Angels in the 1993 June Draft and the following season was named Sporting News AL Rookie of the Year.
-He was also selected by the D-backs as their first pick in the 1997 Expansion Draft.
-Brian and his wife Jessica Marie were married in 2014 and they reside in St. Petersburg with their daughter Harper Marie (2).
-Brian also has two children from a previous marriage: Rylyn Mae (13) and Jackson James (11).
+Brian enters his eighth season as full-time television color analyst on FOX Sports Sun and his 10th season as part of the Rays broadcast.
+Brian previously served on the major league staff as assistant to the pitching coach, working under Jim Hickey from March 2008 through the 2009 season.
+He also filled in as broadcaster for the Indians on Sports Time Ohio and hosted a weekly highlights show while recovering from injury in 2007.
+Brian spent 13 seasons pitching in the majors with the Angels, Indians and Royals, and was a member of the 2001 World Champion Diamondbacks.
+He was taken third overall by the Angels in the 1993 June Draft and the following season was named the Sporting News AL Rookie of the Year.
+He was also selected by the Diamondbacks as their first pick in the 1997 Expansion Draft.
+Brian was inducted to the Greater Cleveland Sports Hall of Fame on Sep 30, 2015 and made his acceptance speech by phone during the Rays-Marlins broadcast.
+He and his wife, Jessica Marie, reside in St. Petersburg.
+Brian has three children: Rylyn Mae, 13; Jackson James, 11; and Harper Marie, 2.

-2017 is Neil's sixth season on the Rays Baseball Network as host of the pre and postgame shows as well as This Week in Rays Baseball, an hour-long network show.
-Before joining the Rays full time, Neil was the radio voice of the Durham Bulls from 2004-11 and filled in on the Rays pre- and postgame show from 2010-11.
-During his tenure with Durham, he broadcast the Triple-A All-Star Game and the Triple-A National Championship game to a nationwide audience.
-Prior to his tenure with the Bulls, Solondz broadcast minor league games for the Class-A Lakewood BlueClaws (Phillies) and Class-A Quad City River Bandits (Twins).
-He also does freelance play-by-play of college football, basketball and Olympic sports for a variety of regional networks and has worked for the North Carolina State University, Rutgers University and Delaware State University radio networks.
-Solondz attended Rutgers, The State University of New Jersey-New Brunswick.
-He and his wife, Sari, reside in Palm Harbor with their daughters Emily and Abby.
+Neil begins his seventh season on the Rays Baseball Network as host of the pre- and postgame shows, fill-in play-by-play voice, as well as This Week in Rays Baseball and the video program Prospect Spotlight.
+Before joining the Rays full time, Neil was the radio voice of the Triple-A Durham Bulls from 2004-11, and filled in on the Rays pre- and postgame show from 2010-11.
+While with Durham, he broadcast the Triple-A All-Star Game and the Triple-A National Championship Game to a nationwide audience.
+Before the Bulls, Neil broadcast minor league games for the Class-A Lakewood BlueClaws (Phillies) and Class-A Quad City River Bandits (Twins).
+He also does freelance play-by-play of college football, basketball and Olympic sports for a variety of regional networks, and has worked for the North Carolina State University, Rutgers University and Delaware State University radio networks.
+Neil attended Rutgers University.
+He and his wife, Sari, reside in Palm Harbor with their daughters, Emily, 11, and Abby, 10.

-Enrique returns for his 19th season as color analyst on the Rays Spanish broadcast.
+Enrique returns for his 20th season as color analyst on the Rays Spanish broadcast.
+He received the Alexis Arguello Award, given to the top sports figures in Nicaragua, and the Nicaraguan Sportswriters Association Award for his accomplishments in the world of sports during the 2016 season.
 In February 2009, Enrique was inducted into the Florida College Sports Hall of Fame for his impact on the college and in life.
 He is the subject of the award-winning 2009 documentary Henry O!, filmed by Boston-based Rosemont Productions during the 2007 season.
-Born in Nicaragua, Oliu came to the United States at age 10 and attended the St. Augustine School for the Blind.
-He called his first professional action in 1989 for the Jacksonville Expos and then served as color commentator for the St. Petersburg Pelicans of the Senior Professional Baseball League.
+Born in Nicaragua, Enrique came to the United States at age 10 and attended the St. Augustine School for the Blind.
+He called his first professional action in 1989 for the Jacksonville Expos, and then served as color commentator for the St. Petersburg Pelicans of the Senior Professional Baseball League.
 Prior to that, he was the public address announcer for seven years for Florida College baseball in Tampa.
-He also appeared as a regular contributor on Solamente Pelota ("Only Baseball") on SiriusXM, has hosted his own show on WQBN 1300 AM and has been a guest analyst on USF Spanish broadcasts and on baseball broadcasts and talk shows in Managua, Nicaragua.
-He has also called action for the Tampa Bay Storm Arena Football League (2003-05) and served as the Spanish voice for the Tampa Bay Buccaneers in 2002-03.
-Oliu owns a communications degree from the University of South Florida.
-This past year, he delivered the keynote address at the Florida School for the Deaf and Blind's 100th commencement.
+He also appeared as a regular contributor on Solamente Pelota ("Only Baseball") on SiriusXM, hosted his own show on WQBN 1300 AM and has been a guest analyst on USF Spanish broadcasts and on baseball broadcasts and talk shows in Managua, Nicaragua.
+He has also called action for the Tampa Bay Storm of the Arena Football League (2003-05) and served as the Spanish voice for the Tampa Bay Buccaneers in 2002-03.
+Enrique owns a communications degree from the University of South Florida.
+He delivered the keynote address at the Florida School for the Deaf and Blind's 100th commencement in May 2014.
 He and his wife, Debbie, reside in St. Petersburg.

-Ricardo begins his 15th season calling play-by-play on the Rays Spanish broadcast.
-The Dominican-born Taveras has 29 years of radio experience.
-He also serves as a sportscaster and for Mira TV Tampa.
-Ricardo began as a sports commentator in his native D.R. and was program director for HIVG 870 AM and HIVP 970 AM from 1990- 92.
-He also served as assistant program director for WRIV in Providence, R.I., for three years.
-He and his wife, Jacqueline, reside in Tampa.
+Ricardo begins his 16th season calling play-by-play on the Rays Spanish broadcast.
+Taveras has 32 years of radio experience.
+He also serves as a sportscaster for Mira TV Tampa.
+Ricardo began as a sports commentator in his native Dominican Republic and was program director for HIVG 870 AM and HIVP 970 AM from 1990- 92.
+He also served as assistant program director for WRIV in Providence, R.I., for three years, and as a sales executive for Telemundo Tampa from 2011-13.